umjammer/purejavahidapi/README.md

 So what is the catch?

 HID devices are limited to transferring one 64 byte packet once each 1 msec or 64000 bytes/sec each way.
-If you need more than that you have take an other route, I suggest you head over to <a href="http://libusb.info"> libusb project </a>.
+If you need more than that you have take another route, I suggest you head over to <a href="http://libusb.info"> libusb project </a>.

 ### Why yet another HID library?